wiseupdata/terraform-oci-datalake/README.md

 ## Features ✨️

 - Auto-generated tags
-- Auto-generated the resource group
+- Auto-generated the compartment
 - Apply's the Standard, environment as suffix
-- All variables are aptionals and can be overwrite with a custom value
+- All variables are optionals and can be overwrite with a custom value

 ## Config.
 2 👋